Reconstruction efforts to assimilate slaves into society start in the United States of America.

 King leads Civil Rights demonstrations in Chicago.

-President Jonson signs the Voting Rights Act of 1965 eliminating literacy test and other examinations.
+President Johnson signs the Voting Rights Act of 1965 eliminating literacy test and other examinations.

 Race riots occur Los Angeles Watt neighbourhood, the largest civil unrest the country has ever seen.